Oh crap, it’s cold…

 It got less snowy (but not necessarily warmer) the further we drove out of Simferopol.
 The first thing that caught my attention as we neared Bahchisaray was the huge mountain range in front of us: a stunning row of what looked like enormous limestone cliffs, on which several centuries’ worth of erosion had done some awesome sculpting.

-Our first stop was Sakalina, a village on the road that leads to Bahchisaray, and further on to Yalta (where Churchill, Roosevelt and Stalin famously met in 1945 to plan Hitler’s final defeat). ”It’s the last village in this area,” says Igor, the church pastor who’s coordinating the gift distributions we’re observing today.
+Our first stop was Sakalina, a village on the road that leads to Bahchisaray, and further on to Yalta (where Churchill, Roosevelt and Stalin famously met in 1945 to discuss Germany’s fate post-World War 2). ”It’s the last village in this area,” says Igor, the church pastor who’s coordinating the gift distributions we’re observing today.
 “Many years ago, there were a lot of different nations living here.

 “People are very poor here.
 On the way here, you see lots of empty fields, all bare.
 As far as prospects for young people go, in this village there’s probably tourism – that is, if young people are prepared to stay here and work at it.
 There’s a great canyon that you can see as you travel on your way here; there’s also a waterfall and other mountains.
 These are all places we could bring tourists to; young people could earn money that way.
 For the most part, young people here tend to stay here.
 Those who have rich parents who can pay for them to be educated in big cities leave and go to either Sevastopol or Simferopol to be educated.”